A tale of two synods: What will the German and Roman synodal gatherings accomplish?

 Pope Francis leads a meeting with representatives of bishops' conferences from around the world Oct.
 9, 2021, at the Vatican.
 The meeting came as the Vatican launched the process that will lead to the assembly of the world Synod of Bishops in 2023.
 (CNS)

 Pope Francis leads a meeting with representatives of bishops' conferences from around the world Oct.
 9, 2021, at the Vatican.
-The meeting came as the Vatican launched the process that will lead up to the assembly of the world Synod of Bishops in 2023.
+The meeting came as the Vatican launched the process that led up to the assembly of the world Synod of Bishops in 2023.
 (CNS/Paul Haring)

 The preparatory document spells out in detail the processes that include four different phases: